 Making it a weekly habit to go to Dairy Queen led to making it a habit to go there for other celebrations during the week.
 I love ice cream…it’s something our family enjoys together…so it just made sense.

 Ice cream in and of itself, it’s not a problem.
 The extra 1,500-3,000 calories a week without reducing my calories elsewhere was the problem.
 Unfortunately, bad habits tend to build on themselves.

 Change Your Habits

 Don’t underestimate the power of making small decisions each day.
 It’s not always about serious lifestyle changes.
-More often than not, making little tweaks to your diet, routine, spending habit, etc. is all you need to become the person you want to be.
+Making little tweaks to your diet, routine, spending habits, etc., is all you need to become the person you want to be.

-To lose the extra weight I have put on, I haven’t gone on an insane diet.
-Instead, I’ve made small tweaks to my daily health habits and it’s already paid off with losing 7 pounds.
-The first thing I did was to stop eating at Dairy Queen every week and swap out for a healthier ice cream option (Enlightened).
-Also, I eat a salad every day, workout for at least 10 minutes, and make swaps during my meals (like removing french fries and adding a vegetable).
+To lose weight, I haven’t gone on an insane diet.
+Instead, I’ve made minor tweaks to my daily health habits to incorporate smart choices, and it’s already paid off with losing 7 pounds.
+I first stopped eating at Dairy Queen every week and swapped out for a healthier ice cream option (Enlightened).
+Also, I eat a salad every day, work out for at least 10 minutes, and make swaps during my meals (like removing french fries and adding a vegetable).
 This was swapping the negative habits I had developed for good habits.